NetSPI/PowerHunt/README.md

 * show help text here
 * add log file
 * Create an HTML summary report (summary for disco, collection, analysis; main page for each with dig in html files)
+* copy text from github loads fine, but when unzipped and run it breaks... why!?!
+Character encoding?